 But Huawei has structural advantages that its Chinese competitors lack:

 Distribution network.
-Huawei operates physical retail stores across China, Southeast Asia, the Middle East, and parts of Europe.
-It has relationships with carriers and electronics retailers in dozens of countries.
+Huawei operates physical retail stores and carrier or electronics-retail relationships across China and several overseas regions.
 Even without Google services on its phones, Huawei's brand recognition and retail footprint in many markets exceed those of Rokid, XReal, or Alibaba's hardware efforts.
+Whether that footprint will carry this specific glasses product depends on launch-market decisions.

 Ecosystem integration.
 HarmonyOS connects the glasses to Huawei phones, tablets, watches, and even vehicles.
 For consumers already in the Huawei ecosystem, the glasses are an extension rather than a standalone purchase.
 This mirrors Apple's strategy with the Apple Watch and AirPods.